pizzahackathon/PizzaCoin/README.md

 <h2 align="center">Pizza Coin</h2>

-Pizza Coin is a demonstration of Voting system on Blockchain, Utilize <a href="https://www.ethereum.org/">Ehtereum</a> Blockchain with <a href="https://solidity.readthedocs.io/">Smart contracts</a>.
+Pizza Coin is a demonstration of Voting system on Blockchain, utilizing <a href="https://www.ethereum.org/">Ehtereum</a> Blockchain with <a href="https://solidity.readthedocs.io/">Smart contracts</a>.
 Developed for the 1st Thailand's blockchain hackathon named <a href="https://www.facebook.com/events/205814763443058/">Pizza Hackathon 2018</a>.

-Pizza Coin is <a href="https://en.wikipedia.org/wiki/ERC-20">ERC20</a> Compatible with voting mechanism, allow player to participate in creating / joining team and voting.
+Pizza Coin is <a href="https://en.wikipedia.org/wiki/ERC-20">ERC20</a> compatible with voting mechanism, allowing player to participate in creating / joining team and voting.
 Authorized staff can perform "kick player", "kick team", "freeze and transfer tokens" and "start / stop voting".

-Each Players and Staffs have same amount of PZC for voting.
+Each player and each staff has the same amount of PZC for voting.
+Specifically, a player can give a vote to any teams he/she is not associated with whereas a staff is freely to give a vote to any teams.
+Each voter is able to vote to any favourite teams according to his/her own voting token balance.

-### Pizza Coin consist of two parts
+### Pizza Coin consists of two parts
 <p align="center">
   <a href="#" target="_blank">
     <img width="260px" src="https://raw.githubusercontent.com/totiz/LiveDashboard/dev/images/ethereum-smart-contract.jpeg">